OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0.999000012875

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Defines at which point the accumulated presence can be considered as opaque, skipping generation of presence continuation rays.</p>
+        <p class="scene-class-attr-comment">Defines at which point the accumulated presence can be considered as opaque, skipping generation of presence continuation rays.</p>

     </p>